Hard tissue

-Hard tissue, refers to "normal" calcified tissue, is the tissue which is mineralized and has a firm intercellular matrix.
+Hard tissue, referring to "normal" calcified tissue, is tissue which is mineralized and has a firm intercellular matrix.
 The hard tissues of humans are bone, tooth enamel, dentin, and cementum.
 The term is in contrast to soft tissue.

 Bone

 Bone is a rigid organ that constitutes part of the vertebral skeleton.
 Bones support and protect the various organs of the body, produce red and white blood cells, store minerals and also enable mobility.
 Bone tissue is a type of dense connective tissue.
 Bones come in a variety of shapes and sizes and have a complex internal and external structure.
 They are lightweight yet strong and hard, and serve multiple functions.
 Mineralized osseous tissue or bone tissue, is of two types – cortical and cancellous and gives it rigidity and a coral-like three-dimensional internal structure.
 Other types of tissue found in bones include marrow, endosteum, periosteum, nerves, blood vessels and cartilage.

 Bone is an active tissue composed of different cells.
 Osteoblasts are involved in the creation and mineralisation of bone; osteocytes and osteoclasts are involved in the reabsorption of bone tissue.
 The mineralised matrix of bone tissue has an organic component mainly of collagen and an inorganic component of bone mineral made up of various salts.